atimmeny27/IOS-Location-Change/README.md

 python3 -m pip install -r requirements.txt
 clear
 ```
+2. Connect your iPhone to Macbook via usb cable, unlock it and trust it
-2. Once this is done, paste this in
+3. Once this is done, paste this in
 ```bash
 python3 main.py
 ```
-3. Either enter below into your web browser, or hold 'command' then click where it says (http://127.0.0.1:2787)
+4. Either enter below into your web browser, or hold 'command' then click where it says (http://127.0.0.1:2787)
 ```bash
 http://127.0.0.1:2787
 ```